google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 period of time while others will show the notification unless the user interacts with it.
 (For example, compare your notifications on Android and Desktop.)

-In this section we are going to look at how we can alter these default behaviours using options alone.
+In this section we are going to look at how we can alter these default behaviors using options alone.
 These are relatively easy to implement and take advantage of.

-### Notification Click Event
+## Notification Click Event

-When a user clicks on a notification the default behaviour is for nothing to happen.
+When a user clicks on a notification the default behavior is for nothing to happen.
 It doesn't even close or remove the notification.

 The common practice for a notification click is for it to close and perform some other logic